hmmartiny/mARG/_sources/Tables.md

 # Tables documentation
 The data available at [ZENODO LINK] consists of five different tables, which will be introduced on this page.
+This data collection consists of [metadata](metadata) for each of the sequencing datasets we retrieved, as well as the results of aligning reads to reference sequences from the [ResFinder](counts-ARG) and [Silva](counts-Silva) databases and accompanying [diversity measurements](diversity).

+(metadata)=
 ## Metadata
 ```{list-table}
 :header-rows: 1